 - ¼ tsp sea salt

 - Pinch black pepper

 - Fill a large pot with water to just under a steamer basket.
-Place peeled and cubed sweet potatoes into a steamer, close lid, and steam for 15-20 minutes, or until sweet potatoes are super soft and can be easily pierced with a fork.
+Place peeled and cubed sweet potatoes into the steamer, close the lid, and steam for 15-20 minutes, or until the sweet potatoes are super soft and can be easily pierced with a fork.

 - Put the sweet potatoes in a high-speed blender, or add to a large bowl to use a hand beater to mix.
-Add in the remainder of the ingredients, starting with half a cup vegetable broth, and blend well.
-If mixture needs more liquid, add the remaining quarter cup of vegetable broth and blend again until texture is smooth and creamy.
+Add half a cup of vegetable broth and the remaining ingredients.
+Blend well.
+If mixture needs more liquid, add the remaining quarter cup of vegetable broth, and blend again until texture is smooth and creamy.

-- Spoon mashed sweet potatoes into a bowl and serve immediately.
+- Spoon the mashed sweet potatoes into a bowl and serve immediately.
 Enjoy!